ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Distributed databases**: These databases are spread across multiple computers and are designed to store and manage large amounts of data.
 Distributed databases can improve the performance and scalability of a system by allowing data to be distributed across multiple machines.

 Data storage is the process of saving data in a permanent or semi-permanent manner.
-There are many different types of data storage, including:
+There are many types of data storage, including:

 - **Primary storage**: Primary storage, also known as main memory or RAM (Random Access Memory), is used to store data and instructions that are being actively used or processed by the computer.
 Primary storage is volatile, meaning that it is erased when the computer is turned off.